minneapolisdan/ndsu-ag/pages/content-types.md

 ## Research Extension Centers

-Currently there are 10 Research Extension Centers and currently each is treated like a microsite with it’s own navigation.
+Currently there are 10 Research Extension Centers and each is treated like a microsite with its own navigation.
 Content includes pages detailing various research, news, reports, and staff directories.
 The homepage highlights content found in various sections of the site.
 Content overall is very file-heavy (lots of links to PDFs).
 In the new site, these center sites live navigationally under the Ag Hub.
 It is unclear at this point if the same approach is expected on the new site.
 Examples from current site(s):

 https://www.ag.ndsu.edu/research/research-extension-centers